 Podcast Audio Dramas: What Fiction Authors Need to Consider

-Got a great question from one of my loyal readers asking if podcast audio dramas, comparable to radio dramas, are being done.
+I got a great question from one of my loyal readers, who asked if podcast audio dramas, comparable to radio dramas, are being done.

 The Performance Factor